 Download the cut file (link above in supplies) and import it into the Cricut Design Space.

 Click “ATTACH” to make all of the letters cut out at the same time.

 Size to the correct size.
 Then click MAKE IT and follow the prompts on the screen.
-You will need the fine point blade and a standard cutting mat.
+You will need a fine-point blade and a standard cutting mat.

-When you have your image cut out, peel away the extra vinyl (referred to as weeding).
+When your image is cut out, peel away the extra vinyl (referred to as weeding).
 Place the iron on in the location that you’d like on your bag.

 (image from some Halloween shirts we made in October)

 Carefully remove the plastic covering from the iron on.

 That’s it!
 You’re done!!

 Now go make a bunch of them to give as gifts this Holiday season!!